+The images cut off the buildings.
 For example, the schematic below, looking east to 550 Vanderbilt, suggests there could be three towers, but that's hardly clear in the rendering.

 The view below, looking south from Atlantic Avenue, does not acknowledge the large towers to the right and left of the perspective.

 The perspective below, toward the main lawn, does not appear to be coming from a pedestrian on the street but rather a resident within the B9 tower--or maybe just standing in front.